-Did you know that there are 305 K-dramas on Netflix?
-That eye-popping number speaks to the bounty of standout Korean talent.
-But who has time to sift through such an abundance of riches?
+Did you know that there are more than 305 K-dramas on Netflix?
+That remarkable number speaks to the bounty of standout Korean talent.
+But where do you start when faced with such an overwhelming catalog?
 Let us steer you to the best of the best.

-Here are 36 of the most compelling scripted Korean dramas that Netflix has to offer, including: rom-coms, exhilarating thrillers and a few Korean zombies for good measure.
-Not included are some of the awesome reality shows like “Singles Inferno“, “Physical 100“, or “Love After Divorce“.
+Here are 44 of the most compelling scripted Korean dramas that Netflix has to offer, including: rom-coms, exhilarating thrillers and a few Korean zombies for good measure.
+Not included are some awesome reality shows like “Culinary Class Wars“, “Singles Inferno“, “Physical 100“, or “Love After Divorce“.

 Some of these are classics and others are more recent beneficiaries of the phenomenon of Korean culture coming to dominate the world stage in television, music, movies, food… you name it.